censorship-no/ceno-docs/user-manual/en/concepts/how.md

 ![Figure: Client receives signed content from multiple clients](images/user-flow-5.svg)

-Finally, the situation may get even worse and all commercial and state network infrastructure be shut down.
+Finally, the situation may get even worse, and all commercial and state network infrastructure may be shut down.
 In this case, Ouinet and the CENO Browser also have some support for *device-to-device* sharing of content between two clients sitting on the same local network (e.g. connected to the same Wi-Fi access point), even if the network has no access to others.